|

 vein.
 The projects are shown as they transition from a block of

-Southern Tennessee rifle and a free-styled target pistol I designed.
+pistols including a free-styled target pistol I designed.

 The goal for the website is to serve as a